narukoshin/custom-bruteforce/README.md

 touch config.yml
 ... or
 vim config.yml
+... or you can use pre-made config mv config.sample.yml config.yml
 ```

 <p>Next, you need to fill the config file with the information about your target to brute-force.</p>